 The Rooms is an innovative, culturally relevant institution that represents and showcases Newfoundland and Labrador to itself and to the world, and brings the wider world to its doorstep.

-- collect, preserve, present and make available for research the historic artifacts, natural history specimens and archival records that represent and illustrate the natural heritage of the Province;
+(a) collect, preserve, present, exhibit and make available for research the historic artifacts, natural history specimens and archival records that represent and illustrate the significant history, culture and natural heritage of the province;

-- collect and present provincial, national and international contemporary and historic art;
+(c) collect and present provincial, national and international contemporary and historic art;

-- strengthen the culture of the Province; and
+(f) strengthen the culture of the province;

 Read The Rooms Strategic Plan.